Leonard Sinclair Sparks: Early life

-Leonard Sinclair Sparks was born in Waverley, Nova Scotia on March 28, 1939, he was a son of the late Lillian (Williams) Sparks and Harold Sparks Sr.
+Leonard Sinclair Sparks was born in Waverley, Nova Scotia on March 28, 1939.
+His parents were Lillian (née Williams) Sparks and Harold Sparks Sr.

+Amateur boxing career

+Sparks' short amateur run saw him win both of his two fights by knockout.

-Boxing career
+Professional boxing career

-Lennie came out of the Creighton Street gym in Halifax, Nova Scotia, which was run by the Paris brothers of New Glasgow, Nova Scotia.
+Lennie came out of the Creighton Street gym in Halifax, Nova Scotia, which was run by the Paris brothers of New Glasgow.
 Lennie Sparks was known as a switch hitter in boxing because he could knock opponents out with either hand.
-He once told Hugh Townsend how training with Keith Paris at the Creighton Street gym helped him grow into a hard puncher with a knack for good defence.
+He once told New Glasgow's Hugh Townsend how training with Keith Paris at the Creighton Street gym helped him grow into a hard puncher with a knack for good defence.

-He went on to be trained by Thomas George "Young Tom" McCluskey who would help Sparks take both the Canadian junior welterweight and Canadian welterweight titles.
-Lennie Sparks turned pro on May 10, 1956 in Halifax, Nova Scotia, winning his pro debut against Keith Paris by knockout.
-On October 6, 1959, Sparks knocked out Jackie Hayden of Westville, Nova Scotia in Pictou County to win the Canadian junior welterweight title.
-In his next fight he would score a TKO over Bernie Raines in Halifax, Nova Scotia before taking the opportunity to fight his first bout in the United States.
+He went on to be trained by "Young Tom" McCluskey who helped Sparks take both the Canadian junior welterweight and Canadian welterweight titles.

+Lennie Sparks turned pro on May 10, 1956, in Halifax, winning his pro debut against Keith Paris by knockout.

+On October 6, 1959, Sparks knocked out Jackie Hayden of Westville in Pictou County to win the Canadian light welterweight title.
+He held the title until 1962.

+In his next fight he would score a TKO over Bernie Raines in Halifax before taking the opportunity to fight his first bout in the United States.
 On December 17, 1959, Sparks would fight against Willie Bey in the New Alhambra Arena in South Philadelphia, winning by points.
-Sparks would return home and fight three fights in which he went 2-1 before returning to the United States.
-In 1961, Sparks would fight against Vince Shomo in Madison Square Garden in New York.
-The six round fight resulted in a points win for Vince Shomo.
+He returned home and fought three fights in which he went 2-1 before returning to the United States.
+On January 28, 1961, Sparks fought against Vince Shomo at Madison Square Garden in New York City.
+The six-round fight resulted in a points win for Shomo.

+In April 1965, he came under the management of New York's George Gainford who managed former world champion Sugar Ray Robinson.

+Following his August 1965 knockout of Dave "Sugar" Wyatt in Saint John, Sparks relocated to Montreal to train with Roy Hamilton and a team of sparring partners.
+Up to that point, he had been dropped just once in 36 pro fights and won 19 of his fights by KO.